lucadegasperi/manhattan/readme.md

 ##What's this?
 Manhattan is a highly opinionated SASS library for easing the pain of big CSS development.
 It has two primary purposes: Prototyping page elements by using classes to abstract the element's behaviour at different resolutions.
-After prototyping, generate clean and lightweight CSS by using SASS hidden classes.
+After prototyping, generate clean and lightweight CSS by using SASS silent classes.

 Use Manhattan if:
 - You need css prototyping and abstractions.